Things worth knowing

 If you're on a single membership:

-To add a dependent child to your membership you'll need to change from a single to a family or single parent family membership.
+To add a dependent child to your membership you'll need to change from a single to a family or single parent membership.
 If you do this within two months from the date of their birth or inclusion in your family unit (eg. through marriage, adoption or fostering) your child won't have to serve any additional waiting periods.
 The change will be backdated to the date of birth or the date of inclusion in your family unit.
 Also, this change of membership means you'll pay higher premiums.